ictsolved/ictsolved.github.io/_drafts/configure-custom-domain-and-sub-domain-with-github-pages-in-cloudflare.md

 thumb_remote: https://res.cloudinary.com/ictsolved/image/upload/v1613068182/blog/GitHub_Pages_Custom_Sub-domain_thumb_nk5ljf.png

 ---
 I started blogging with GitHub pages as a hobby and wrote few articles.
-I had also integrated Google Analytics so I noticed that some of my posts were gaining more organic traffic than I expected.
+I had also integrated Google Analytics so I noticed<!--more--> that some of my posts were gaining more organic traffic than I expected.
 I then decided to use custom domain for my blog so that it would help to create a brand value.
 Few months later, I created another static portal and decided to host it in the GitHub pages but in the sub-domain.
 At first, I faced some issue but after some hit-and-trial in Cloudflare, I succeeded to linking another portal in the sub-domain.
 In this article, I will show how you can configure a custom domain as well as sub-domian for your GitHub pages in Cloudflare.

 The first step is to host your site in GitHub Pages and make sure it is accessible at https://username.github.io or https://username.github.io/repo.
 Also register for a custom domain, if you have not already registered.